WAM2layers/WAM2layers/docs/quickstart.md

 # Quickstart

-To help you get started, we provide two example cases: 1) a backward tracking case for an extreme precipitation event over the Eifel region in July 2021 and
+To help you get started, we provide two example cases:

+- a backward tracking case for an extreme precipitation event over the Eifel region in July 2021
-2) a forward tracking case of tracking evaporation over the Volta region in Ghana for July and August 1998.
-ERA5 data for these regions/periods are available on 4TU and example configuration files are shipped with the package.
+- a forward tracking case of tracking evaporation over the Volta region in Ghana for July and August 1998.

+ERA5 data for these regions/periods are
+available on 4TU and example configuration files are shipped with the package.

 This quickstart gives a good impression of all the steps needed to run these